ayevh/clinAI/clinHistAI.md

 This work is intended for academic purposes only and does not constitute medical advice.
 The findings and opinions presented herein are based on preliminary research and discussions.

 ## Citation
-AyeAI ∴ AyeAM.
-(2001-2024). *Conversational AI for Medical History Gathering Towards Universal Health Coverage (UHC)*.
-Author: Abhishek Choudhary.
-Available at: [https://bit.ly/achoudhary](https://bit.ly/achoudhary).
+AyeVH by AyeAI ∴ AyeAM.
+(2001-2024). *clinHistAAI :: Conversational AI for Medical History Gathering Towards Universal Health Coverage (UHC)*. as hosted at URL: https://clinAI.chaanger.quest/clinHistAI Author: Abhishek Choudhary.
+Contact: [https://bit.ly/achoudhary](https://bit.ly/achoudhary).

 ## Copyright
 Copyright © 2001-2024 AyeAI and AyeAM are registered trademarks.
 This work is published as an academic initiative.
+™ clinHistAI and Channgers’ Quest are trademarks or business marks of Abhishek Choudhary

 ---

 ## Continuing the Conversation
-To engage in further discussions regarding this research or to contribute your ideas, please contact us at [insert contact email] or visit our project page at [insert project URL].
 We welcome your feedback and collaboration as we continue to refine our approach to using conversational AI in healthcare.